LGBTQ+ PROGRAM

 • Community Resiliency Model (CRM)

 • The organization known as Campus Pride represents the leading national nonprofit 501(c)(3) organization for student leaders and campus groups working to create a safer college environment for LGBTQ students.
 The organization is a volunteer-driven network “for” and “by” student leaders.
 The primary objective of Campus Pride is to develop necessary resources, programs and services to support LGBTQ and ally students on college campuses across the United States.
-This organization has analyzed the practices at a multiplicity of college campus, as well outcomes for LGBTQIA+ students.
+This organization has analyzed the practices at a multiplicity of college campuses, as well outcomes for LGBTQIA+ students.
 With its extensive research, it has amalgamated the following lists for students who are interested in attending (or transferring to) an institution of higher education:

 • Local LGBTQ+ Community Centers: